Tonight On 'Southern Charm' The Game Changes As Patricia Puts The Gold Digger Label On Thomas' Girlfriend

-Perhaps no episode in this 5th season of Southern Charm was more appropriately named than this one called “Game Changer.”
+Perhaps no episode in this fifth season of Southern Charm was more appropriately named than this one, called “Game Changer.”
 While the Hilton Head trip shifted the loyalties of the core group into the Kathryn camp and made them question Thomas’ decision-making, tonight we saw a major move in Patricia’s mind and words as she finally says the words aloud: “gold digger.”
-And even Thomas seems more comfortable in Kathryn’s company than he does with his season 5 girlfriend as he starts dropping hints that he wants to disentangle and move on.
+And even Thomas seems more comfortable in Kathryn’s company than he does with his Season 5 girlfriend, Ashley Jacobs, as he starts dropping hints that he wants to disentangle and move on.

-In real time, fans of Southern Charm know that Patricia Altschul has not only cut all ties with Ravenel’s plus one, but she no longer has a relationship with Thomas either.
-Altschul’s son Whitney (an executive producer on the show) has also ended his friendship with Ravenel, and anyone who follows social media knows that Thomas and company continue to come for a friend of Patricia’s, Luzanne, who hasn’t done anything to anyone and yet is being stalked by the pair.
-But tonight in the “Game Changer” we see the last ties disappearing, and ironically, Kathryn is vindicated, and Patricia realizes she made a mistake four years ago siding with Thomas.
+In real time, fans of Southern Charm know that Patricia Altschul has not only cut all ties with Jacobs, but she no longer has a relationship with Thomas either.
+Altschul’s son, Whitney (an executive producer on the show), has also ended his friendship with Ravenel, and anyone who follows social media knows that Thomas and company continue to come for a friend of Patricia’s, Luzanne, who hasn’t done anything to anyone and yet is being stalked by the pair.
+But tonight in the “Game Changer,” we see the last ties disappearing, and ironically, Kathryn is vindicated, and Patricia realizes she made a mistake four years ago siding with Thomas.

-Tonight’s episode opened with Shep attempting to make meatballs, and Craig, the one-armed man back to the sewing machine, or at least trying.
+Tonight’s episode opened with Shep attempting to make meatballs, and Craig, the one-armed man, back to the sewing machine, or at least trying.
 Cameran checks in on Shep, but of all friends to drop in to help with meatballs, Cam is not the right girl.
-But she does point out that Shep has some plumber butt, and that as she sees his tush, she reports that “crack is whack.”
+But she does point out that Shep has some plumber butt, and that as she sees his tush.
+She reports that “crack is whack.”

-They continue “following the directions” and end up with raw meat meatballs.
+They continue “following the directions” and end up with raw meatballs.

 We then travel into town where Patricia is awaiting Thomas’ arrival for a chat, and Michael is getting ready with a medicinal cocktail.
 She explains that she has made her list for her Winter Wonderland Ball, and the men will wear tails.
-Thomas talks about giving up polo, but Patricia changes the topic to Thomas’ girlfriend, who came to her last week for advice.
+Thomas talks about giving up polo, but Patricia changes the topic to Thomas’ girlfriend, Jacobs, who came to her last week for advice.

 Thomas says there is an imbalance, as he thinks that he gives more and gets less.
-He said he asks why she says she loves him so much, and she says he is a good provider.
+He said he asks why Ashley says she loves him so much, and she says he is a good provider.
 Patricia pipes up.

 “Which translates into you’ve got money.”